ankitkpandey1/aetherless/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, contributors agree that contributions will be licensed under the Apache License 2.0.

 ## Questions?

 - Open a GitHub issue for questions
 - Check existing issues before creating new ones

-Thank you for contributing! 🚀
+Contributions are appreciated!